 Why the Need for a Hot Water Recirculation Pump?

-To effectively answer this question, one needs to understand how the hot water system in homes work; and more importantly, why you get cold water when you specifically put in an order for hot water.
+To effectively answer this question, one needs to understand pros and cons of hot water recirculating pump and how the hot water system in homes work; and more importantly, why you get cold water when you specifically put in an order for hot water.
 The answer is simple and not far-fetched.
 Simply put, distance.
 Distance is the reason you get cold water first when you need it to be hot.
 When you turn the faucet on, your plumbing draws in hot water through your pipes, from the heater into the sink.
 When you turn off the faucet, the water simply stops.
 Note here that stopping does not return the hot water back into the heater.
 Rather, the water stays in the plumbing until you turn it again, when it resumes its progress back into the sink.
 By this time, the previously steaming hot water, is at most tepid, or really cold, depending on how much time it takes before you turn on the faucet again.
 When the faucet is turned on, the now cold water gets pushed out first by the hot water coming from the water heater.
 This is where the distance comes in.
 The more the piping and plumbing there is between your water heater and your faucet, the more cold water you get whenever you turn the faucet on, and the longer it takes for you to get the desired hot water.

 What is a Hot Water Recirculation Pump?